-(a) The Company's loan portfolio has a national distribution profile, further breakdown of the other category results in a widespread distribution across a large number of additional states.
+(b) The Company's loan portfolio has a national distribution profile, further breakdown of the other category results in a widespread distribution across a large number of additional states.

-For additional quantitative information on allowance for loan losses, charge-offs, loans past due and impaired loans, see Note 4.
-Loan Receivables to our Consolidated Financial Statements in the 2017 Form 10-K.
+For additional quantitative information on allowance for credit losses, charge-offs, loans past due and impaired loans, see Note 4.
+Loan Receivables to our Condensed Consolidated Financial Statements in the 1Q 2020 Form 10-Q.